Looking for more info?

 There are three perfectly situated, and articulately designed menus, showcasing American, European, and Montenegrin fare complete with impeccable presentation, and service to match.
 Arva (Italian inspired Aman concept), Piazza (center of the island), Loggia (in front of Villa Milocer) and Queen’s Grill at the Queen’s Beach are all at guests’ fingertips.Kyle Seltzer

 Numerous bars scattered throughout property with varying views and wonderfully attentive service.
 Be sure to try Aman Sveti Stefan wine: Vranac (‘black stallion’), one of the oldest and least-known grape varieties in the world – a distant ancestor of zinfandel and primitivo.
 Winemaker Goran Radevic is one of the Montenegrin winemakers devoted to preserving this remarkable fruit.
 Plus we love the Cliff Bar during sunset.Kyle Seltzer

-Located in the centre of Montenegro’s Adriatic coastline, Aman Sveti Stefan’s Villa Milocer is the ideal base for travelers wishing to explore the natural and historic wonders of this fascinating country, or to simply enjoy the pleasures of sun, sea and sand.
+Located in the centre of Montenegro’s Adriatic coastline, Aman Sveti Stefan’s Villa Milocer is the ideal base for travelers wishing to explore the natural and historic wonders of this fascinating country, or to simply enjoy the pleasures of sun, sea and sand on the three beaches on property.
 Multi-generational travel, solo travelers or families; everybody is welcome and will enjoy in their own way.

-Set next to Queen's Beach on an island linked by a causeway, this seasonal, high-end, village-style resort with a separate mainland villa is 2 km from Praskvica Monastery and 11 km from Budva Old Town.
+Set next to Queen's Beach on an island linked by a causeway, this seasonal (though the island is open year-round), high-end, village-style resort with a separate mainland villa is 2 km from Praskvica Monastery and 11 km from Budva Old Town.

 Connect with an agent to plan your next trip.